The Do’s & Don’ts of Closing and Renovating

 Own your property before finding a contractor.

 DON’T shop around for a contractor before you have a place.
 Maybe this is obvious, but we sometimes see prospective owners jump the gun and try to interview contractors about a theoretical project.
 You will not be able to have a productive conversation with an architect, designer, or general contractor without knowing the exact details about the space you will be undertaking.
 Don’t start this conversation without an existing layout.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 DON’T look for a contractor at the offer stage.
 An experienced general contractor can put together a detailed estimate in 1–2 weeks.
 Many will only commit to that pricing for 30 days.
 Therefore, finding a contractor at the offer stage is too early in the process.